iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 ---

-Simulation-based inference (SBI) provides a powerful framework for applying Bayesian inference to study complex systems where direct likelihood computation is infeasible
-<d-cite key="cranmer_frontier_2020"></d-cite>.
-By using simulated data to approximate
+Simulation-based inference (SBI) provides a powerful framework for applying Bayesian inference to study complex systems where direct likelihood computation is infeasible <d-cite key="cranmer_frontier_2020"></d-cite>.
+By using simulated data to approximate posterior distributions, SBI has found applications across diverse scientific fields, including neuroscience, physics, climate science, and epidemiology <d-cite key="goncalves_training_2020,brehmer_simulationbased_2020,watson-parris_model_2021,witt_simulationbased_2020"></d-cite>.
-posterior
-distributions, SBI has found applications across diverse scientific fields, including neuroscience, physics, and epidemiology.
 However, these methods often assume that the simulator is a faithful representation of the true data-generating process.
 In practice, this assumption is frequently violated, leading to model misspecification.

-Model misspecification is particularly problematic in neural SBI, where neural networks are trained on simulated data but applied to real-world observations.
-When real-world observations differ significantly from the simulated data—-falling out-of-distribution (OOD)—-the predictions of neural networks can become arbitrarily inaccurate, as demonstrated in theoretical work <d-cite key="szegedy_intriguing_2014"></d-cite>.
+In this blog post, we provide an overview of the currently available approaches to detect and mitigate model misspecification in SBI, and discuss open challenges.

+In standard Bayesian inference, model misspecification can lead to biased or misleading posterior estimates.
+However, in _neural_ SBI, the problem is particularly severe because the posterior or likelihood is approximated using neural networks trained on simulated data.
+Neural networks are known to produce arbitrarily incorrect predictions when probed with out-of-distribution (OOD) data <d-cite key="szegedy_intriguing_2014"></d-cite>, and in a misspecified simulator, the observed data $\mathbf{x}_o$ is effectively OOD relative to the training distribution.
+This can lead to highly unreliable posterior estimates, distorted uncertainty quantification, and incorrect scientific conclusions.

 An illustrative example of model misspecification is provided by Ward et al. (2022)
 <d-cite key="ward_robust_2022"></d-cite> using a simplified version of the Susceptible,